Access Control (Authorization)

 $acl->allow('registered', 'comment', null, $assertion);

-But how to solve a situation where the names of roles and resources are not enough, ie we would like to define that, for
+But how to handle a situation where just the names of roles and resources are not enough, but we would like to define that, for

-only if it is its author?
-We will use objects
+only if they are its author?
+We will use

-instead of strings, the role will be the object Nette\Security\Role and the source Nette\Security\Resource.
+objects instead of strings; the role will be an object Nette\Security\Role and the resource an object Nette\Security\Resource.
 Their methods

 getRoleId()